In 2016, six months after my 3rd child was born, I was diagnosed with PND. Voicing this out loud started a big shift in my life.

 I joined Mel Well’s Academy and found myself starting to unraveling years of trauma, self destructive behaviours but mostly an understanding that we are all suffering in some way and when we work together, to lift each other, mental blockages can start to crumble to make way for something beautiful.

 I started 2020 with a really positive mindset.
 My word for the year was rest.
 This year is my time to refocus and start unravelling my creative self.

 I pushed myself and met up with a group of beautiful women I’d met online – which was a huge deal for me.
 I hated travelling alone and can get very anxious and emotional meeting new people.
 Especially new groups.
 It was the start of something else breaking down for me.
 Walls I’d built up over time that I never really had thought I’d been manipulating to fit me rather than figure out why they were there.

 These pages are for me to share all of this journey but mostly to say you’re not alone.
 I hope you enjoy reading them and if you need any help, advice or a hug my DMs are open over on Instagram!

-So that’s my story Beautiful, I hope it helps with yours.
+So that’s my story Beautiful, I hope in some way it can help with yours.